 Eat Adequate Fats

 Eating a low-fat diet can contribute to dry skin since there may not be enough essential fatty acids in the body.
-One way to help dry skin is to increase your intake of healthy fats, such as butter, tallow, and coconut oil.
-Eating plenty of fat is also great for your health.
+One way to prevent dry skin is to increase your intake of healthy fats, such as butter, avocado oil, tallow, and coconut oil.
+Eating plenty of fat is also great for overall health.

 Tips for Your Hands

 My biggest problem area for dry skin is my hands.
-I've found that I can reduce the need for lotion by wearing gloves when washing dishes, cleaning bathrooms, and working in the garden.
+I can reduce the need for hand lotion by wearing gloves when washing dishes, cleaning bathrooms, and working in the garden.
 It also really helps to not use soap every time I wash my hands; rather I only use soap when it is needed.
-When I do need moisturizer on my hands, I use homemade hard lotion.

 Tips for Babies and Children